nmiculinic/metricsd/README.md

 # Deployment

-* Any http2 caching proxy can be put in front of this service
 * Backend requires timescale database.
 Scaling + HA is similar to postgres database, sync/async replication + read only slave replicas